 We are continuously evaluating acquisition and investment opportunities, and, at any given time, we may be in various stages of due diligence or preliminary discussions with respect to a number of potential transactions.
-For example, we have recently announced that we intend to acquire a London-based consulting firm specializing in the economics of competition policy, regulatory issues, and commercial litigation formerly known as Lexecon Ltd., in a cash and restricted stock transaction that is still subject to the negotiation and execution of definitive agreements.
+For example, on June 16, 2005, we acquired the former Lexecon Ltd, a London-based consulting firm specializing in the economics of competition policy, regulatory issues, and commercial litigation, for a purchase price of GBP 8.4 million (approximately \$15.2 million) in cash and loan notes exchangeable for restricted stock.
 From time to time, we may enter into non-binding letters of intent, but we are not currently subject to any definitive agreement with respect to any transaction material to our operations.